Hi, I'm Shirley --a food photographer who loves to cook

 Down The Rabbit Hole

-Learning how to share my recipes heightened my interest of food as art--its beautiful forms, textures and colors.
-That interest opened a door leading me to food photography--and a whole new exciting world.
+Learning how to share my recipes heightened my interest of food as art--its beautiful forms, textures, colors and light glowing through and around it.
+That interest opened a door leading me to food photography--and a new exciting world of food as art.

 I'm single and retired--sort of retired.
 Well, not quite retired.
 LOL.

 My dog's name is "Susan," a Portuguese water dog.
-(I had Susan before the Obama's got Bo!
-Becoming a speech pathologist was how I started undergrad.
+(I had Susan before the Obama's got Bo!)
+To become a speech pathologist was how I started undergrad.
 But I kept taking classes in literature--American lit, African-American lit, English lit, Women’s' lit, Latino lit--any genre in literature.
-So, I graduated with a Bachelor of Arts degree.
-I had no idea what I was going to do but I was intellectually happy and could discuss Chaucer and Shakespeare.
+So, I graduated with a Bachelor of Arts degree and a minor in English.
+I had no idea what I was going to do but I was intellectually happy and could discuss some of the literary merits of Chaucer and Shakespeare.

-My careers have spanned from working as a secretary; a tutor in English as a Peace Corps volunteer in beach lovely The Gambia; a teacher in English as a Second Language in beautiful Costa Rico; an employee relations specialist; and finally a manager in human resources software development in Washington D.C.
+My careers spanned from working as a housekeeper to a tray-dropping waitress; then moving up to become a data-entry clerk to a secretary; a tutor in English as a Peace Corps volunteer in beach lovely The Gambia, West Africa; a teacher in English as a Second Language in beautiful Costa Rico and Washington D.C.; an employee relations specialist; and finally a manager in human resources software development.

-I've traveled quite a bit throughout the U.S., the Caribbean, parts of West Africa and Europe.
+I've traveled throughout the U.S., the Caribbean, parts of West Africa and Europe.
 My favorite places to be are the Caribbean, France, and Northern Virginia.

-I love to read (almost anything, especially historical fiction, science fiction, and fictions that asks questions about life).
+I love to read (almost anything, especially historical fiction, science fiction, and fictions that asks questions about the nature of life).

-If in a restaurant and I had to choose between tiramisu and crème brûlée, I would skip the salad and entree, order both desserts and a coffee.
-Fortunately, I've never had to choose.
+If in a restaurant and I had to choose between tiramisu and crème brûlée